merge-api/merge-hris-java/docs/Employment.md

 # Employment

 # The Employment Object ### Description The `Employment` object is used to represent an employment position at a company.
-These are associated with the employee filling the role.  ### Usage Example Fetch from the `LIST Employments` endpoint and filter by `ID` to show all employees.
+These are associated with the employee filling the role.
+Please note: Employment objects are constructed if the object does not exist in the remote system.  ### Usage Example Fetch from the `LIST Employments` endpoint and filter by `ID` to show all employees.

 ## Properties